harry177/shopify-graphql-parser/readme.md

 ## Used technologies

-1. GraphQL api for client an server requests
+1. GraphQL + Shopify api for client an server requests
 2. ExpressJS
 3. Socket.IO for client notification
 4. Redux for store management